neurlang/classifier/README.md

 * Maximum problem size is limited to 2 x 65536 values (2 sets of size 65536)
   * Big problems wont fit to ram likely
 * The resulting models are very fast (they are hash based)

+## License

+Apache 2.0 or Public Domain at your option